-On their last-ever shift, workers told the Press Association of their fears as the chain's collapse has affected 11,000 jobs, 22,000 pensions.
+On their last-ever shift on Saturday, workers told the Press Association of their fears as the chain's collapse has affected 11,000 jobs, 22,000 pensions.

 Maira Estupinan, 39, said: "I'm very sad, for myself and everyone losing their jobs.
 I have worked with so many lovely people here, a lovely manager, and I'm so upset to leave."

 Inside, the shop was littered with scores of red and yellow "everything must go" style signs advertising as much as 80% off.

 Hundreds of last-minute customers picked over the remaining stock.